Advice > Program management (TPM and PM)

 4. Is your resume truly outstanding?

-If you're going for one of the top tech jobs, having a resume that's "fine" may not be enough.
+If you want to get a job in big tech, having a resume that's "fine" may not be enough.
 To get your TPM resume from "fine" to "outstanding" usually requires feedback from someone who really knows their stuff - as in an ex-recruiter or manager at one of the top companies.

 We know it's hard to get access to those type of people.
 That's why we've created a resume review service, that allows you to get immediate feedback on your resume with a top recruiter/coach of your choosing.
 Take a look!